ogdenpm/disktools/doc/teledisk.md

 This is a bit field indicating characteristics that Teledisk noted  about the sector when it  was  recorded.
 The  field  contain  the logical OR of the following hex byte values

 ```
-01 = Sector was duplicated within a track
+01 = Sector was duplicated within a track	- does not appear to be used anymore
 02 = Sector was read with a CRC error
 04 = Sector has a "deleted-data" address mark
-10 = Sector data was skipped based on DOS allocation [note]
+10 = Sector data was skipped based on DOS allocation
 20 = Sector had an ID field but not data [note]
-40 = Sector had data but no ID field (bogus header)
+40 = Sector had data but no ID field (Teledisk generated a dummy IDAM)
 ```

-Note:  Bit values 20H or 10H or Sector size > 8 indicate  that  NO  SECTOR  DATA  BLOCK FOLLOWS.
+Note:  Bit values 20H or 10H or Sector size > 8 indicate  that there is NO data block for this sector.

-The meaning of some of these bits was taken  from  early  Teledisk documentation,  and may not be accurate.
-It is possible that 01H for duplicated sector is reserved for genuine duplicate sectors ids on a track.
-See section 5.1 as to why duplicates may appear that are not marked.

 ## 6.6 Cyclic Redundancy Check (1 byte)